 The lender will perform a credit check before emailing you a quote.
 Molo Finance says the application process should only take a few minutes.

-Before you submit your application, you’ll be asked to confirm that you meet the following eligibility criteria:
+Before you submit your application, you’ll be asked to confirm that you meet the following eligibility criteria for individuals:

-- You haven’t declared bankrupt in the last six years.
+- You haven’t been declared bankrupt in the last six years.

 - You’re looking for a buy-to-let property, not a property to live in.

-- You don’t have more than three mortgages on other buy-to-let properties.
+- You don’t have more than four mortgages on other buy-to-let properties.

-- The property is located in England or Wales.
+- The property you’re purchasing is located in England or Wales.